rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 **Accessing forms:**

-Once defined the custom code can ask the client to display the form using runform()
+Once defined, the custom code can ask the client to display the form using runform()

 Syntax: runform(*form defaults*,*vendor*,*form name*,*title*)
 ```js